 Virginia DUI offenders are required to enroll in VASAP, a program that manages the interlock requirement as well as providing support and resources to ensure drunk driving never happens again.

-After a Virginia, your ignition interlock helps you create a better life for yourself and your family or loved ones.
+Your ignition interlock helps you create a better life for yourself and your family or loved ones.
 Virginia DUI law makes sure that you can keep your job while everyone else remains safe around you.
 Driving sober is a choice, just like driving drunk, and with your ignition interlock, that choice gets a lot clearer, no matter how much you’ve had to drink.